Young Alumni Trustees

 Primary Election Schedule

-Hilary Parker, Vice President and Secretary of Princeton University, will discuss the role played by Young Alumni Trustees and how the nomination and election processes work.
+During these sessions, representatives from the Office of the Vice President and Secretary and the Office of the President will discuss the role of the Young Alumni Trustees and how the nomination and election processes work.

-The petition for your name to appear on the primary ballot, which must be signed by 50 members of the senior class, and biographical information must be submitted by 5:00 p.m.
+Deadline to submit your petition for your name to appear on the primary ballot, which must be signed by 50 members of the senior class, and candidate information form.

-All seniors will receive an email announcing the primary election.
+All seniors will receive an email with information on how to vote in the primary election.

 Primary election results announced

-The results of the primary election will produce three candidates for Young Alumni Trustee General Election from the Class of 2021.
+The results of the primary election will produce three candidates for Young Alumni Trustee general election from the Class of 2023.

 General Election and Results